joezbub/Shamir-for-Cloud-Environments/README.md

-# Shamir Secret Sharing Protocol for Files Stored in Multi-Provider Clouds
+# Shamir Secret Sharing Architecture for Documents in Multi-Provider Clouds

-This is a C++ implementation of the sharing scheme.
+This is a C++ implementation of a secret sharing architecture which ensures authenticity, availability, and perfect privacy.
 It allows users to encrypt and split as well as combine and decrypt their files stored in the cloud.
-Instead of splitting the key as most secret sharing implementations do today, my protocol involves splitting the file as well as the key for further security.
-This secret sharing architecture is designed for people working with sensitive documents such as lawyers and healthcare providers.
+The only way to compromise this sytem is if multiple cloud providers collude, which is still unlikely given that the shares are additionally encrypted.

 ## How to Use It